 The African clawed frog is a semi-aquatic frog native to sub-Saharan Africa that readily acclimates to a wide range of habitats.
 These frogs can take over a habitat, and either out-compete or consume native species of frogs and fish.
-African clawed frogs also are often carriers of diseases that are harmful to amphibians and fish.
+African clawed frogs are often carriers of diseases that are harmful to amphibians and fish.
 Their ability to rapidly reproduce and spread make them a significant conservation concern.

-If you observe African clawed frogs or any other known or suspected aquatic invasive species in a previously unreported waterbody, please report the sighting to WDFW.
+If you observe African clawed frogs or any other known or suspected aquatic invasive species, please report your sighting.

 It is important to limit handling of African clawed frogs, due to the diseases these frogs could carry.
-Anyone who comes into contact with African clawed frogs should thoroughly clean his or her hands.
+Anyone who comes into contact with African clawed frogs should thoroughly clean their hands.

 Description and Range

 African clawed frogs have olive to brown skin, often with blotches or spots.
-These frogs have neither eye lids nor tongues.
-Their front feet are unwebbed while their back ones are fully webbed and have black, sharp claws.
-Mature female frogs grow to be about the size of an adult human fist.
+These frogs do not have eye lids, tongues, or vocal sacs.
+Their front feet are unwebbed while their back feet are fully webbed and have black, sharp claws.
+Mature females average larger than males, growing to larger than an adult human fist.
 Larvae (tadpoles) look like a small catfish, and their most prominent feature is a pair of long thing barbels that extend from each side of their chin.

 Invasive species information